SamueleGiraudo/Bud-Music-Box/README.md

 `./bmb -f Program.bmb`

-executes line by line each of its instructions.
+executes the instructions of `Program.bmb`, sequentially from the first one to the last one.

 ## Miscellaneous